Foreign Ownership in the Philippines

 b.
 List B covers the areas of activities and enterprises regulated pursuant to law:

-Most all foreign owned call centers, contact centers, BPOs, web development and web design are eligible for classification as Export Enterprises and full foreign ownership.
+Most all foreign-owned “cost centers” such as call centers, contact centers, IT-BPOs, web development, and web design are eligible for classification as Export Enterprises and full foreign ownership.
 Some of these are even registered with PEZA to avail of tax and other incentives.